 Mountain roads are subject to landslides and other natural events.
 They have many bridges and tunnels.
 They are particularly subject to closure for maintenance or repair.
 In France, during the works, the roads are either open with alternating, or closed to all traffic.
 In this case, depending on the worksite, it can be difficult to pass through, even on a bicycle (barriers preventing the passage, or foreman opposing the passage of cycles).

 Roads may be locally closed during an auto motorcycle rally (usually organized on weekends, some starting on Friday).
 We have compiled a list of rallies which potentially interfer with the SR routes, according to the Calendar of rallies in France (which may not be exhaustive).
-Check, on the organizers' websites, the dates (in 2021, many events are postponed, due to the Covid), and the routes (most of them have not yet been published when we established the list of rallies).
+Check, on the organizers' websites, the dates (in 2022, some events are postponed, due to the Covid), and the routes (most of them have not yet been published when we established the list of rallies).

 The organizer, if she is informed of the closure, suggests an alternative route.
 If the participant encounters a closed road during the ride, he or she takes a photo of the sign or barriers indicating the road closure, then tries to reach the next control by another route, and if this is not possible, to join the SR course as soon as possible.
 The organizer decides on a case-by-case basis if the ride can be approved, and if an additional time credit can be allocated, keeping in mind the following principle: an alternative route which adds elevation gain (or at least, do not subtract) is not penalizing.
 An alternative route which has less elevation gain, is penalizing and must be compensated (for example, by adding or repeating another climb located on the route, with photos as proof).